-A little under two years ago, I joined Government at the Department
+A little under two years ago, I joined Government at the Department for Work and Pensions and began work on the Get your State Pension service.

 The team had just finished their discovery work.
 Anna had done some excellent user research and clearly presented the user needs for the service.